 But then again I assume that this type of bottlings is bought mostly by collectors anyway.

 Ayrshire 30yo 1975/2005 (48,9%, Wilson & Morgan, Ladyburn distillery, C#3376, 223 Bts.)

-Nose: Phew….
+Nose: Phew...
 Pretty unique.
 Very old (rotting?) leather in the nose.
 Rich and sweet.
 Menthol or eucalyptus?

-Not terribly expressive but a lot of subtle complexities.
+Not terribly expressive at first, but it shows a lot of subtle complexities over time.
+Sherry.
+Ozone?

-Taste: Oil on the palate.
+Taste: Very fruity overall.
+Some oil on the palate as well.
 A third try even showed more to love.

 During round three (and given enough time) it climbed up further to 89 points.

 Score: 89 points - one of my favourites at the Malt Maniacs Awards 2006.